devigned/rust-key-vault/README.md

 [![Build Status](https://travis-ci.org/devigned/rust-key-vault.svg?branch=master)](https://travis-ci.org/devigned/rust-key-vault)
 # Rust Key Vault
-A C compatible Rust library and command line interface with all of the features provided by the Key Vault REST API
+A Rust library and command line interface with all of the features provided by the Key Vault REST API

 ## Project Status
 The library is at proof of concept state.
 Right now, it will only authenticate against Azure Active Directory via OAuth2 and request an asymmetric key from a specified vault.
 There is much work to be done.